cmendible/cmendible.github.io/_posts/2016-05-02-create-azure-site-site-vpn.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/05/Cloud-Azure.jpg
+description: Create an Azure Site to Site VPN
 categories:
   - Azure
   - DevOps
-tags:
+tags: HybridCloud PowerShell VPN Site-to-Site
-  - Hybrid Cloud
-  - PowerShell
-  - Site-to-Site
-  - VPN
 ---
 In this post I'll just show the list of PowerShell commands needed to **Create an Azure Site to Site VPN** and give you some tips when using a <a href="http://www.checkpoint.com/" target="_blank">Check Point Security Gateway</a>.